openhab/openhab-addons/bundles/org.openhab.automation.pidcontroller/README.md

 This process can take some time with slow responding control loops like heating systems.
 You will get faster results with constant lighting or PV zero export applications.

+## Persisting controller state across restarts

+Persisting controller state requires inspector items `iInspector`, `dInspector`, `eInspector` to be configured.
+The PID controller uses these Items to expose internal state in order to restore it during startup or reload.

+In addition, you need to have persistence set up for these items in OpenHAB.
+Please see OpenHAB documentation regarding [Persistence](https://www.openhab.org/docs/configuration/persistence.html) for more details and instructions.